Filipino chef puts cuisine at the center of consul general’s ASEAN diplomatic dinner in Dubai

-Chef David Jezreel Lizardo Pamplona, popularly known as Chef Dabo, co-founder and head chef of Naimas Café & Bistro in Dubai, hosted the collaborative dinner as part of an ongoing relationship with the ASEAN diplomatic community — the second such event between the two parties.
+Chef David Jezreel Lizardo Pamplona, popularly known as Chef Dabo, co-founder and head chef of Naimas Café & Bistro in Dubai, collaborated with ConGen Enciso to curate the menu for the occasion — the second time Naimas has partnered with the Philippine Consulate General for an event of this kind.

 “The first collaboration built trust — where they experienced Filipino food in a more intimate way.
 This second time, during Filipino Food Month, it felt more intentional.
-It was no longer an introduction, but a continuation of a shared appreciation for Filipino cuisine,” Chef Dabo said.
+It was no longer an introduction, but a continuation of a shared appreciation for Filipino cuisine,” Pamplona said.

 “The vision was to place Filipino food in a diplomatic setting where it can speak for itself: honest, layered, and deeply cultural,” he said.
 “It’s about showing that our food carries identity, history, and connection — not just to Filipinos, but to the wider ASEAN table.”

-The standout dish of the evening was the Kare-Kare Noodles with King Prawn — Chef Dabo’s reinterpretation of one of the Philippines’ most iconic dishes.
+The standout dish of the evening was the Kare-Kare Noodles with King Prawn — Pamplona’s reinterpretation of one of the Philippines’ most iconic dishes.
 The classic kare-kare is a slow-cooked peanut-based stew traditionally served with fermented shrimp paste.
-Chef Dabo adapted it into a noodle format while preserving the dish’s defining characteristics.
+Pamplona adapted it into a noodle format while preserving the dish’s defining characteristics

 “Transforming it into noodles with king prawn keeps the essence of Filipino flavors — peanut richness, depth, and umami — but gives it a new expression.
 It shows that Filipino food can evolve without losing its soul,” he said.